CyberSecuriTim/azure-packet-capture/README.md

   ![image](https://github.com/user-attachments/assets/2a99d7d7-3253-442e-94a9-04bd06e0641a)

-    - Set the VM's Size to be at least 2 Virtual CPU's (vcpu's) and 8 GiB (gigabytes) of memory.
+    - Set the VM's Size to be at least 2 Virtual CPUs (vCPUs) and 8 GiB (gigabytes) of memory.
     - Assign the credentials to the local administrator account that will be created for this VM.
     - Ensure TCP port 3389 is selected as an allowed inbound port (this will enable us to establish a remote desktop connection to this VM)